edgedb/easy-edgedb/README.md

 In other words, how to add `{'Buda-Peth', 'Bistritz'}' to another set and return the original `{'Buda-Peth', 'Bistritz'}` if the second is empty?

 To do that we can use the so-called [coalescing operator](https://www.edgedb.com/docs/edgeql/funcops/set#operator::COALESCE), which is written `??`.
+The explanation for the operator is nice and simple:

+`Evaluate to A for non-empty A, otherwise evaluate to B.`

+So if the item on the left is not empty it will return that, and otherwise it will return the one on the right.

 Here is a quick example:

 ```
 edgedb> SELECT {'Count Dracula is now in Whitby'} ?? <str>{};